-When you’re a famous politician like Vice President Joe Biden, everything you do is newsworthy and will be judged.
-It’s rare for him to receive only positive reactions to anything he does, but it happened recently.
+When you’re a famous politician like Vice President Joe Biden [As of 2021 President], everything you do is newsworthy and will be judged.
+It’s rare for him to receive only positive reactions to anything he does, but it happened.
 Biden and his wife, Dr. Jill Biden, adopted the shelter dog that they had been fostering, and nobody has bad things to say about that.

-The newest member of the Biden family, a dog named Major, first came into their lives in March of this year when he was still a puppy.
+The newest member of the Biden family, a dog named Major, first came into their lives in March of 2018 when he was still a puppy.
 Biden’s daughter, Ashley Biden, sent her father a Facebook post about a litter of German Shepherd puppies that were having some health issues and needed foster families.

 Since they began fostering Major, the Bidens have been training him.
 In addition to the usual skills that dogs need, Major needs to learn to be comfortable in some situations that most dogs never face, such as traveling on planes and facing large groups of photographers.

 When Champ was added to the family in 2008, he was trained by New Castle County Police K-9 coordinator Mark Tobin, before they move into the vice presidential residence.

 The Bidens released an official statement that said, “We are so happy to welcome Major to the Biden family, and we are grateful to the Delaware Humane Association for their work in finding forever homes for Major and countless other animals.”
 Among the many animals who have been adopted are the other five puppies from Major’s litter.